marina-msl/mvc_is_a_triangle/notes.md

 	txtFirstSide
 	Reference, Clean Code by Robert C. Martin:

-=> 	"Don’t be afraid to make a name long.
+=> 	"Don't be afraid to make a name long.
 A long descriptive name is better than a short enigmatic name.
 A long descriptive name is better than a long descriptive comment."
 ________________________________________